 Our sales primarily consist of training and consulting services.
-In fiscal 2017, we exited the publishing business in Japan, which will significantly reduce our sales of tangible products in fiscal 2018 and in future periods.
-Due to the immateriality of product and leasing revenues compared with training and consulting sales, we intend to phase out the reporting of those revenue classifications in future periods.
+In fiscal 2017, we exited the publishing business in Japan, which has significantly reduced our sales of tangible products in fiscal 2018.
+Due to the overall immateriality of product and leasing revenues compared with training and consulting sales, we intend to phase out the reporting of those revenue classifications in future periods.

-Quarter Ended February 28, 2018 Compared with the Quarter Ended February 28, 2017
+Quarter Ended May 31, 2018 Compared with the Quarter Ended May 31, 2017